 In a world where there are many counterfeits, one can easily be fooled by fake pearls.
 The high-quality, natural pearls available in the market are known as cultured or farmed pearls.
 They are most desirable in fine jewelry making.
 Saltwater cultured pearls are the most expensive type available in the market.

 The two main types of pearls are based on origin, i.e., saltwater pearls and freshwater pearls.
 Other types are included based on their growing method, i.e., natural pearl or cultivated pearl.
+On the other hand, check out the link to find out the best online pokies australia.

 What are Cultured Pearls?